Call for funding applications: Nordic projects at universities worldwide, 2024

 If you are new to Espresso, please register as a New User.
 If you have previously used Espresso, log in with your username and password.
 Under “Programmes open for new applications”, please choose “Coordinating Committee for Nordic Studies Abroad (SNU)”/”Samarbeidsnemnda for Nordenundervisning i utlandet (SNU)” and click to create a new application.

-In September, a webinar will be held in which applicants can get advice and tips on how to apply for funding.
-Please see our webpage for date and further information.
+On 7 September, a webinar will be held in which applicants can get advice and tips on how to apply for funding.
+Please see our webpage for further information.

 The application should fulfill the following criteria: